Jacklu0831/Image-Captioning/README.md

 - **PyTorch** both for its pythonic syntax and to utilize the strong GPU acceleration.
 There is less documentation on PyTorch so I ended up learning a lot more by reading a bit of source code.
 - **Colab's T4 GPU** from google (thank you!), which was strong enough for Flickr30k with small batch sizes (max 12).
 - **Flickr30k** dataset because MS COCO requires enormous training time and computational power for Colab.
 [Link to download](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip) from Andrej Karpathy.
+He also clarified why there is a 'restval' split in [this tweet](https://twitter.com/karpathy/status/592193801310973952).
 - **No pre-trained embedding** because training my own embedding is not so computationally expensive and fits to context
 - **Soft attention** (deterministic) for its differentiability (simple standard backprop).
 Intuitively, soft attention looks at the whole image while focusing on some parts while hard attention only looks at one randomly weighted choice at a time.
 - **Mult-layer perceptron** for the attention model, as from [the paper](https://arxiv.org/abs/1502.03044).
 - **Doubly stochastic attention regularization parameter** was used to encourage the model to pay equal attention to every part of the image over a course of generation.
 This was used to improve the score in [the paper](https://arxiv.org/abs/1502.03044).
 - **BLEU-4** score for both training (early stopping) and evaluation.
-- **Teacher forcing** (use GT as input to each LSTMCell iteration) to achieve faster convergence. `Equation 6` of [the paper](https://arxiv.org/abs/1502.03044) clearly indicates the dependence of the context vector (attention output) on the previous hidden state, which itself is dependent on the previous outputs of the LSTM decoder (trace back to `equations 1, 2, 3`) .mlp
+- **Teacher forcing** (use GT as input to each LSTMCell iteration) to achieve faster convergence. `Equation 6` of [the paper](https://arxiv.org/abs/1502.03044) clearly indicates the dependence of the context vector (attention output) on the previous hidden state, which itself is dependent on the previous outputs of the LSTM decoder (trace back to `equations 1, 2, 3`).
 - **Beam Search** to find the most optimal sequence after decoder does the heavy lifting.

 ---

-## Performance Evaluation
+## Performance

 Under development.